Skip to content

 Running a Program/Job

-Here, among the other options it is possible to define a partition you would like to work on (--partition), the number of tasks (--ntasks), number of CPUs per task (--cpus-per-task), the amount of time you would like to keep this interactive session open (--time), memory per CPU (--mem-per-cpu) and many others.
+For beginners, we highly advise to run the job interactively.
+To do so, use the srun command on any of the ZIH HPC clusters (systems).
+For this srun command, it is possible to define options like the number of tasks (--ntasks), number of CPUs per task (--cpus-per-task), the amount of time you would like to keep this interactive session open (--time), memory per CPU (--mem-per-cpu) and many others.
 See Slurm documentation for more details.

-marie@login$ srun --partition=haswell --ntasks=1 --cpus-per-task=4 --time=1:00:00 --mem-per-cpu=1700 --pty bash -l #allocate 4 cores for the interactive job
+marie@login$ srun --ntasks=1 --cpus-per-task=4 --time=1:00:00 --mem-per-cpu=1700 --pty bash -l #allocate 4 cores for the interactive job

-marie@haswell$ module load Python #load necessary packages
+marie@compute$ module load Python #load necessary packages

-marie@haswell$ python test.py #execute your file
+marie@compute$ python test.py #execute your file

 Hello, World!